Minhs2/1-tick-flick-metronome/README.md

-# 1 Tick Flick Metronome
+# One Tick Flick Metronome
-Modified version of the vanilla RuneLite metronome plugin.
+Modified version of the vanilla RuneLite metronome plugin specifically timed for one tick prayer flicking.